shohiebsense/shohiebsense.github.io/_posts/2022-03-06-Display-A-Scrollable-Zoomable-Pdf-on-Android-Jetpack-Compose.md

 ok, that's the part one.

-the rest is display the pdf bitmap to UI.
+the rest is to display the pdf bitmap to UI.

 Then you realized
 you need a zoom, a scroll functionality